From Hinduism to Christ

 3) Keep a personal scoreboard.

 4) Be accountable to someone who also is chasing a scoreboard and seek mentorship.
 Make the adjustments whether it is in character, strategy or relationships.
 Remember nothing is fatal, only not paying attention to the scoreboard is.
+Scoreboard is not an exercise in shame and guilt nor for boasting or pride bur must be a geared towards character development.
+Phil 2:1-11

 5) Utilize the PDCA process to it fullest.